Local Gaussian process approximation for large computer experiments: Localized approximate emulation

 \subsection{Fast updates}

-MSPE is deployable because everything it requires can be obtained by fast updating schemes from one iteration to the next: $j \rightarrow j+1$.
-Below, we outline updates that require time in $O(j^2)$ so that $n$ applications are in $O(n^3)$.
-This is possible since $K_{j+1}^{-1}$ can be obtained efficiently from $K_j^{-1}$, both conditional on the same parameter $\theta$, via the partition inverse equations \citep[][Appendix \ref{sec:pie}]{barnett:1979}.
+All required quantities can be updated quickly, from iteration $j$ to $j+1$, in $O(j^2)$ time so that $n$ applications are in $O(n^3)$.
+This is possible since $K_{j+1}^{-1}$ can be obtained efficiently from $K_j^{-1}$, both conditional on the same parameter $\theta$, via the partition inverse equations [see \ref{sec:pie}].
 We use them in several applications.
 For example,